 Getting to the Fanzone

 There is a Fanzone at Kamaishi Civic Hall.
 There will be shuttle buses running between the Fanzone and the stadium on the day of the match.
 There is a charge for the shuttle bus and it is reservation only.
 Additional information on the shuttle bus is available here.
+Please use the journey planners for information on access to Kamaishi Civic Hall Fanzone.
 Additional information about the Fanzone is available here.